algorithmist18/Attendance/README.md

 * Creating semester, adding subjects and actions to update and view the attendance.
 * Adding notes (for next class) for every subject of the semester.
 * Searching other users of the same college to tally attendance figures.
+* Shows the number of classes you can miss while still maintaining attendance criteria.

 ## Check it out